 Signing agreements is serious business, especially if you’re signing a bad translation.
-When the Maori chiefs signed the Waitangi Treaty with the English, it was imperfectly translated into the Maori language, stating the natives would have control over their territory but would surrender governance to the English, maintaining authority and control over their land.
+When the Maori chiefs signed the Waitangi Treaty with the English, it was imperfectly translated into the Maori language, stating the indigenous population would have control over their territory but would surrender governance to the English, maintaining authority and control over their land.
 The English version, however, demanded a surrender of sovereignty in all of its rights and powers.
 So New Zealand became a colony instead of an independent land.

 In the 1960s, Pepsi’s slogan, “Come Alive With the Pepsi Generation,” arrived in China to very negative responses.
 The reason?
-In Chinese, the slogan translates to “Pepsi brings your relatives back from the dead.”
+In Chinese, the slogan translated to “Pepsi brings your relatives back from the dead.”

 Lodewijk Napoleon was crowned king of Holland in 1806 by his brother, Napoleon Bonaparte.
 Eager to please his people and to be loved by the general population, he changed his name from Ludovic to Lodewijk and declared himself Dutch rather than French.
-His language skills, however, were initially so poor he ended up declaring himself the “Rabbit of ‘Olland” (“Konijn van ‘Olland”) instead of “King of Holland” (“Koning van Holland”).
+His language skills, however, were initially so poor he ended up declaring himself the “Rabbit of ‘Olland” (Konijn van ‘Olland) instead of “King of Holland” (Koning van Holland).

 According to interpreter John Coleman-Holmes in his book Mâcher du Coton, a Spanish delegate once apologized to the other delegates at a conference for having a cold: “Estoy constipado, perdóname!”
 But his Spanish was rendered into French as, “I am constipated, please excuse me!”
 The interpreter attempted a swift explanation, but was only met with laughter and ridicule.

-According to the Torah, when Moses descends from Mount Sinai bearing the ten commandments, he is glowing with karan, “radiance.”
+According to the Torah, when Moses descends from Mount Sinai bearing the ten commandments, he is glowing with karan, or “radiance.”
 But written Hebrew has no vowels, and St. Jerome, the patron saint of translators who learned Hebrew to translate the Bible into Latin, confused karan with keren and turned radiant Moses into a horned one.
 So with one typo the man gained horns, a representation that can be found in Michelangelo’s Moses, for instance.

-Jimmy Carter seduces Poland
+Jimmy Carter Seduces Poland

-Things didn’t get much better when the replacement interpreter sat silently while the President spoke.
-Apparently he could not understand Jimmy Carter’s southern accent and chose not to speak, for fear of committing further diplomatic sins.
+Things didn’t get much better when the replacement interpreter sat silently while the president spoke.
+Apparently he could not understand Jimmy Carter’s Southern accent and chose not to speak, for fear of committing further diplomatic sins.